+Eronuoneu Covernonce

-Frequency Governance Please explain
+Frequency Governance Piease explain

 that water- mechanisms

-into which
+related into which

 issues are water-related

-issues are
+a issues are

 scheduled integrated

 agenda

 item

 Row Scheduled Monitoring GENERAL REMIT OF THE BOARD OF MANAGEMENT

 1 - some implementation The Board of Management (BOM) of Volkswagen AG has sole responsibility for managing the company in its best interests.
 Based on a systematic evaluation of risks and

 meetings and opportunities, the BOM develops the company's strategic direction, provides required resources in corporate planning, and ensures the implementation of the group strategy.

 performance Moreover, the BOM defines, based on the strategy pursued, measurable targets and key performance indicators to monitor the Group's performance against these objectives

 Overseeing and develops, in case of deviations from targets, appropriate countermeasures.
 The BOM generally meets weekly.
 Its rules of procedure require it to meet at least twice a month.

 acquisitions,

 mergers, and OVERSIGHT OF WATER-RELATED ISSUES

 divestitures As provided by group policy, the BOM of the Volkswagen AG is the Group's highest decision-making committee for sustainability and thus environment- and water-related

 Overseeing matters.
 The BOM is regularly informed by different individuals or committees on water-related issues, for example, the member of the BOM responsible for production ensures at

 major capital least a quarterly report on environmental topics, including risk and opportunities, water-related trends as well as the Group's environmental performance against the objectives

 expenditures set by the BOM (Environmental Compliance Management System report, annual management review according to ISO 14001).
 The BOM reviews and guides major plans of

 Reviewing and corrective actions and decides on topics necessary to strengthen environmental compliance management.
-Furthermore, the BOM allocates in annual budgets the resources required to achieve water-related targets, such as reducing water consumption by 45% by 2025 compared to 2010.
+Furthermore, the BOM allocates in annual budgets the resources

+guiding annual required to achieve water-related targets, such as reducing water consumption by 45% by 2025 compared to 2010.
 This becomes evident when looking at the Group's large-

-guiding annual budgets required to achieve water-related targets, such as reducing water consumption by 45% objects company's power stations at the Group's headquarters in Wolfsburg.
+budgets scale project for replacing the coal-fired boilers by a combined-cycle (gas and steam turbine) system at the company's power stations at the Group's headquarters in Wolfsburg.

-Reviewing and scale project on replacing the coarried obtained soft adjustment of the light and the state of t
+Reviewing and This project is one recent example of a water-related decision in which the BOM was substantially involved.
+With the help of this investment, water consumption will significantly

-guiding In project is originately 28%, from 4,175,000 m3/a to ca. 3,000,000 m3/a, since gas-fired energy production consumes less water than coal-based power generation.
+guiding decrease by approximately 28%, from 4,175,000 m3/a to ca. 3,000,000 m3/a, since gas-fired energy production consumes less water than coal-based power generation.

 business plans

 Reviewing and

 guiding

 corporate

 responsibility

 strategy

 Reviewing and

 guiding major

 plans of action

 Reviewing and

 guiding risk

 management

 policies

 Reviewing and

 guiding

 strategy

 Reviewing

 innovation/R&D

 priorities

+Setting

-Setting performance
+performance

 objectives

-objectives
+1